dettrace/dettrace/README.md

 ```
 clang # Building C++ code base
-libssl-dev # Hashing of bytes from read system call.
 libseccomp-dev # Helper library for finer-grained system call filtering.
-libarchive-dev # TBD
 ```

 This project relies on the [libseccomp library](https://github.com/seccomp/libseccomp).
 Please install.
 For hassle free, we recommend installing from your system's standard repository of packages.